role

 What certifications do I need to become a IT Support Specialist?

-Certifications commonly mapped to a IT Support Specialist role, ordered from the lowest-difficulty starting point: Cisco Certified Support Technician IT Support; CompTIA A+; Linux Foundation Certified IT Associate (LFCA); Cisco Certified Support Technician Networking.
+Certifications commonly mapped to a IT Support Specialist role, ordered by mapped relationship strength and then difficulty: Cisco Certified Support Technician IT Support; CompTIA A+; Cisco Certified Support Technician Networking; CompTIA Network+.

 What is the easiest certification to start a IT Support Specialist career?

-The lowest-difficulty cited certification for starting a IT Support Specialist path is Cisco Certified Support Technician IT Support (RoleMath Difficulty Score 20/100, Foundational, exam ~$125).
+The lowest-difficulty cited certification mapped to a IT Support Specialist path is Cisco Certified Support Technician IT Support (RoleMath Difficulty Score 20/100, Foundational, exam ~$125).
 It is a starting signal, not a guarantee of a role.

 How much do IT Support Specialist certifications cost and how hard are they?